DiogoRamos9/DiogoRamos9/README.md

 ## 🔍 About me 🔍

-- 🎓 **Education:** Currently doing a Bachelor's degree in Informatics and Computing Engineering at the Faculty of Engineering of University of Porto (FEUP)
+- 🎓 I have a Bachelor's degree in Informatics and Computing Engineering from @FEUP
-- 🔭 **Interests:** Interest in various areas, mainly back-end, computer networks and data science.
+- 🎓 Currently doing a Master's degree in Network and Information Systems Engineering at the Faculty of Sciences of the University of Porto (FCUP)
-- 💫 **Future:** I plan to pursue a Master's degree in network engineering or data science after completing my Bachelor's.
+- 🔭 **Interests:** Main interests are in computer networks, management and configuration, and information systems.

 ## ✨ Skills ✨